BlazeX9/AI-ML/README.md

 1. Unlike traditional AI systems that primarily respond to inputs, Agentic AI focuses on autonomous decision-making and goal-driven actions
 2. Chatbots uses no tools and gives static response where Agentic AI uses tools and performs dynamic workflows
 3. It can connect with and use specific APIs and databases to achieve its goal

-## Model Context Protocol (MCP)

-MCP is a standardized framework by Anthropic that enables AI models to connect with external tools and data sources, providing secure, scalable and real time access without custom integrations

 ## Retrieval Augmented Generation (RAG)